fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Flask-Philo uses SQLAlchemy as an ORM.

-Where's Postgresql ORM on Flask-Philo project
+Where is Flask-Philo's Postgresql ORM implementation?
 -----------------------------------------------

 Flask-Philo Postgresql ORM can be found at: